 Surge PCR testing is being introduced in the three wards in Blackburn with Darwen where the Indian variant has been identified – Shear Brow and Corporation Park, Bastwell and Daisyfield and Billinge and Beardwood.

 Harrison said: “The next two weeks are the most critical so far in the pandemic.
 This is because we now have a window of opportunity with the acceleration of vaccinations and testing.
-We do have high and rising rates and seven people from across Pennine Lancashire in the Royal Blackburn Hospital with Covid, so we need people to get vaccinated and tested now and to observe the ‘hands, face and space’ guidelines,”
+We do have high and rising rates and seven people from across Pennine Lancashire in the Royal Blackburn Hospital with Covid, so we need people to get vaccinated and tested now and to observe the ‘hands, face and space’ guidelines,” he said.

 “Although the new variant is more transmissible, we have no evidence to suggest that it can make you more ill or is more deadly.
 I would appeal to those who are hesitant about the jab to have it now.”